ibm-cloud-docs/vpc/confidential-computing-secure-boot.md

 Keep the following limitations in mind when you use secure boot.

-* Secure boot is available on only third-generation Sapphire Rapids-based virtual servers except the following profiles.
+* For third-generation Sapphire Rapids-based virtual servers, secure boot is available with the exception of the following profiles.
    - mx3d-128x1280
    - mx3d-176x1760
    - bx3d-176x880